guide to brining whole turkey or turkey breast

 Seasoning and Preparation

 Once the brining process is complete, remove the turkey from the brine and pat it dry with paper towels.
 First coat the outer skin with our Garlic Flavor Grilling Oil.
-This will work as a binder but help give the skin the bite through needed and some great flavor also.
+This will work as a binder but help give the skin the bite-through needed and some great flavor also.
 Apply a generous coating of Butcher BBQ's Grilling Addiction Rub, followed by a second layer of their Private Blend Seasoning Rub.
 The combination of these two signature blends will create a mouthwatering crust and infuse the meat with bold, savory flavors.

 Cooking Methods